Smooth solutions to portfolio liquidation problems under price-sensitive market impact: Problem formulation, assumptions and main results

-We expect the value function to be characterized in terms of the solution to the PDE~\eqref{inflator-pde} and that the optimal control is given by \eqref{optimal-control-hjb}.
-To guarantee existence and uniqueness of the solution to \eqref{inflator-pde} we need to impose a suitable terminal condition.
+To guarantee the uniqueness of a viscosity solution to \eqref{inflator-pde} we need to impose a suitable terminal condition.
 Due to the liquidation constraint~\eqref{liquidation-constraint}, we expect the value function to tend to infinity for any fixed non-trivial portfolio position as $t\rightarrow T$.
-In other words we expect that:

-It turns out that this singular terminal condition already guarantees that the HJB equation admits a unique regular solution.
-More precisely, we have the following result.
-Its proof is carried out in the next two sections.
+More precisely, when disregarding any adverse selection and risk costs, as well as any scenarios in which passive orders are executed, and using $\mathbb P(\text{no jumps of $N$ in $[t,T]$})=e^{-\theta(T-t)}$, one obtains for any admissible control $(\xi,\pi)\in\mathcal A(t,x)$,